o0101/Blogfolio/README.md

 ## Stats

-In total my projects have:
+In total my open-source projects have:

 - been used by thousands of people
 - garnered more than **1,750 stars** on GitHub, and